Aurfi/orbital-minigame/README.md

 # Mini Orbital Launch

-A small 2D “KSP‑inspired” rocket sandbox made by a KSP fan.
+A small 2D rocket sandbox made by a KSP fan.
 Fly a rocket in your browser: build speed, tip over, coast to your highest point, and round out your orbit.
-Meant to be educational and a little fun — a weekend challenge that grew legs.
+Meant to be a little fun.

 ## What It Is
-- A simple web toy that shows the feel of orbital flight: throttle, gravity turn, coasting to apoapsis, and circularization.
+- A simple web game that shows the feel of orbital flight: throttle, gravity turn, coasting to apoapsis, and circularization.
-- Runs entirely in the browser (no accounts, no servers).
-Click, fly, repeat.
+- Runs entirely in the browser.
+Click, fly.

 ## What It Does
 - Quick, readable 2D flight around a small planet